-So this is my lay persons view of a healthcare environment that we need to be able to communicate about if we are going to get to the other side of this conversation where it is actually useful.
+So this is my lay person’s view of a healthcare environment that we need to be able to communicate about if we are going to get to the other side of this conversation where it is actually useful.

 I gathered a very nascent glimpse of what the conversations have been about the last couple of weeks and think that I may have some small amount of clarity that I would like to confirm with the members of this group who are willing to teach an old dog new tricks.